lamxuanthinh/KUBERNETES-ZERO-DOWNTIME/README.md

 6. **Verify the Application**

    Once the update is complete, make sure to verify that your application is running as expected.
 Test your application and ensure there are no issues.

-## Contributing

-We welcome contributions from the community.
-If you have any improvements, bug fixes, or new features to suggest, please open an issue or submit a pull request.
-See our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License